Specifies the name for the BGP advertisement.

 $ oc apply -f l2advertisement.yaml

-You can use the ipAddressPoolSelectors field in the BGPAdvertisement and L2Advertisement custom resource definitions to associate the IPAddressPool to the advertisement.
-This association is based on the label assigned to the IPAddressPool instead of the name itself.
+You can use the ipAddressPoolSelectors field in the L2Advertisement custom resource definition to associate the IPAddressPool with the advertisement based on the label assigned to the pool instead of the pool name.

 Install the OpenShift CLI (oc).